bernie4375/FCL-potential-autoISF/README.md

 Documents are given in WORD format here,
    * for easier translations,
-   * or if you wish to use parts of the text in your paper
+   * or if you wish to use parts of the text in a paper you are preparing
    * or to suggest changes in the general pdf file

 (( Feel free to use, this is OPEN SOURCE ))